Us

 Ana Sánchez Palomo

-With a degree in Philosophy from the University of Barcelona and a master's degree in Cultural Heritage Management, she continued her professional career in the film industry alongside Catalan filmmaker Isabel Coixet.
-In 2018, she joined her production company, Miss Wasabi Films, where she performed various support and production tasks on projects such as Foodie Love for HBO and Nieva en Benidorm, produced by El Deseo.
+With a degree in Philosophy from the University of Barcelona and a master’s degree in Cultural Heritage Management, she continues her professional career in the film industry under the guidance of Catalan filmmaker Isabel Coixet.
+In 2018, she joined Coixet’s production company, Miss Wasabi Films, where she performed various support and production tasks on projects such as Foodie Love for HBO and Nieva en Benidorm, produced by El Deseo.
+Two years later, she made her debut as a production manager in the documentary field with The Yellow Ceiling, produced by Miss Wasabi Films and premiered in the official competition at the San Sebastián Film Festival.
+The documentary screened at festivals such as IDFA and HOT DOCS, was nominated for the Goya Awards, and won the Gaudí Award for Best Documentary in 2023.

-Her latest project as production manager was the short film Born at night, directed by filmmaker Alba Cros Pellisé and screened at festivals such as Queer Lisboa, Women Make Waves, the Gijón Film Festival, and Chéries Chéris.
+Currently, she continues to work in the industry alongside producer Carla Sospedra at Edna Cinema, with whom she collaborates to promote new voices and projects within the Catalan film scene.
+Her latest project as a production manager was the short film Born at Night, directed by Alba Cros Pellisé and distributed by Marvin & Wayne, which screened at festivals such as Queer Lisboa, Women Make Waves, the Gijón Film Festival, Chéries Chéris, and the D’A Film Festival Barcelona (2026).
+She has complemented her training with studies in Production Management at the RTVE Institute.